Nakshatra-Gupta1402/Churn-Price-Prediction/README.md

     Models are evaluated using metrics like accuracy, confusion matrix, ROC-AUC score, and classification reports.
     ROC Curve: The ROC curve is likely plotted for the models to compare their performance.

-I will now prepare a detailed report based on this information. ​

 ​
 Customer Churn Prediction Project Report
 1. Project Overview